pawanmsr/tco-adobe-challenge-series-2/README.md

 Split pdf into multiple files.
 This operation was under development when video demonstration was created.
 It is now available.

+Signing pdfs was optional and has not been implemented.
 Visit the application dashboard for more details.

+## Demonstration

 Video demonstration of set up and the application can be found [here](https://drive.google.com/file/d/18IjGhudcVxylOxLnVyCGQKt84Y5njKYH/view?usp=sharing).
 Please download, extract and view the video on a large screen.
 I apologise for the quality.
 The video demonstration is for an older version.
 Few functionalities have been added since it was recorded.
+This is a resubmission.

+The pdfs used in the demo are part of the resources supplied with node tools sdk personalized code samples.

 ---

 Author: pawanmsr
-Last updated: March 7, 2021
+Last updated: March 8, 2021
 Hours clocked: 21